xtreme22886/SmartThings_UniFi-Presence-Sensor/README.md

 - Install the Unifi Presence Sensor Device Handler into the SmartThings IDE -- Publish the device handler
 - Configure the Unifi Wireless Presence SmartApp and click Save
-- Go back into the Unifi Wireless Presence SmartApp and select which wireless clients you wnat to monitor
+- Go back into the Unifi Wireless Presence SmartApp and select which wireless clients you want to monitor